scottwakeling/hikiwiki/README.md

 # HikiWiki

-This is probably not the wiki compiler you are looking for.
+This is probably not the wiki compiler you were looking for.

-I am writing it as a learning exercise in Haskell, so it misses many, many features you will need IRL.
+This is just my mad experiment in learning Haskell, so it misses many, many features you will need IRL.
 Take a look at ikiwiki instead, it is far more mature and useful.